erikw/homebrew-tap/README.md

 ## How do I install these formulae?
 As one command `brew install erikw/tap/<formula>`, or `brew tap erikw/tap` followed by `brew install <formula>`.

-Here are all formulas you can install from this tap:
+Here are all formulas providedbby this tap:
 ```console
 $ brew install erikw/tap/xdg-urlview
 $ brew install erikw/tap/restic-automatic-backup-scheduler